rlivingsus/misc/AllBooks.md

 - Harwood, JJA: The Shadow in the Glass
 - Hawke, Mykel: Hawke's Special Forces Survival Handbook
 - Hawker, Natasha: From Hire to FIre & Everything in Between
+- Hawking, Stephen: A Brief History of Time
 - Hayes, Drew: SuperPowered
-- Hawking, Stephen: A Brief History of Time
 - Haynes, Peter: Toward a New Maritime Strategy
+- Hays, Katy: The Cloisters
+- Hazlitt, Henry: Economics in One Lesson
 - Healey, Jane: The Secret Stealers (kindle)
 - Heath, Chip: Made to Stick
 - Hedfield, Chris: The Apollo Murders
-- Heinlein, Robert: The Moon is a Harsh Mistress
+- Heinlein, Robert: The Moon is a Harsh Mistress; Stranger in a Strange Land;  The Rolling Stones
 - Helgerson, John: Getting to Know the President
 - Helm, Leslie: Yokohama Yankee
 - Henderson, Randy: Finn Fancy Necromancy